Course Content

 Introduction to JavaScript

-Comparisons are used to define conditions, checks, etc. These operations return a boolean value (true
+Comparisons are used to define conditions, perform checks, and make decisions in JavaScript.
+These operations return a boolean value (true

 or false

-) that is used by other operators to perform certain actions.
+), which other operators use to determine certain actions.

 ==